Sport in Russia: Wrestling

+Wrestling is the most accessible and played out sport for boys and young adults in Russia especially in the Caucasus Republics and regions (Chechnya, Dagestan, Karachay-Cherkessia, North-Ossetia, Kabardino-Balkaria, Ingushetia).

 Weightlifting

-Weightlifting is another successful sport in Russia, after the dissolution of the Soviet Union.

 A strongman competition in Russia is Powerlifting, which is akin to a variant evolving from weightlifting.
 Russia is an active in the International Powerlifting Federation and one of the most successful countries along with the United States, Poland, Norway, United Kingdom, Taiwan, Sweden, Finland, Japan, and Ukraine.
-Maryana Naumova is the youngest world champion and multiple record holders in professional powerlifting tournaments and world championships.